SCE-Development/Clark/util/common/README.md

 ### credentials.json

 This file contains all credentials necessary for the entire system to function properly.
 The elements currently required in the file pertain to the MDBI module (i.e. db access credentials) and the sce admin portal (i.e. sce admin portal master key).
-By default, the repository does not come with this file included, and must therefore be created manually.
+By default, the repository does not come with this file included (for security purposes), and must therefore be created manually.
 Below are setup instructions used to properly create the credentials.json file and associate all credentials to their relevant systems (assumes you are using Ubuntu Linux).

 #### Credentials Setup